Pradnya-8287/Ben-Eater-8Bit-CPU-LogisimEvo/README.md

 Ben Eater’s 8-bit CPU (Logisim Evolution v3.8.0)

 This is my implementation of an 8-bit breadboard CPU inspired by Ben Eater’s design, recreated in Logisim Evolution v3.8.0.
 It contains all the main components needed for a functioning CPU, along with supporting registers and flags.

+Opening the Project:
+I. Download and install Logisim Evolution v3.8.0.
+II.
+Open the .circ file in Logisim.
+III.
+Load the ROM contents (if needed) from the provided .rom files.

 Components:
 1. main - Top level circuit containing the main CPU
 2. CLK - Clock generator for timing the CPU operations.